 Independent auditors as a normal part of the annual financial audit or any other audit initiated by the City shall conduct a review of the system of internal controls to ensure compliance with policies and procedures.

 VIII.
 CONTINUING EDUCATION

-In accordance with § 218.415(14), Florida Statutes, the Director, the Investment Officer and appropriate staff shall annually complete 8 hours of continuing education in subjects or courses of study related to investment practices and products.
+The Director, the City Treasurer, and appropriate staff shall annually complete 8 hours of continuing education in subjects or courses of study related to investment practices and products.

 IX.
 AUTHORIZED INVESTMENT INSTITUTIONS AND DEALERS